Aalto-CFD/DLBFoam/README.md

 Reference mapping uses mixture fraction (Z) and maps a reference solution with small Z to other cells with small Z.

-The entry below ets the Z=0 and Z=1 conditions from given mass fractions.
+The entry above sets the Z=0 and Z=1 conditions from given mass fractions.
 For each CFD iteration it finds a reference solution where Z<tolerance and solves the chemistry.
 Subsequent cells following the same condition are mapped from this reference solution.